hecko-yes/hecko.my.to/about/index.md

 i can and will quote memes verbatim, whether textually or verbally and get mildly annoyed when someone else subtly misquotes them (don't worry y'all it's not actually wrong i'm just picky) less verbatim·ly i sometimes say things not because i mean them but because they sound right ([gpt](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer) moment)

+## grinding

+for some reason i just like doing repetitive things with incremental progress, or at least the idea thereof! examples include: [distributed proofreading](https://www.pgdp.net/), [mozilla common voice](https://commonvoice.mozilla.org/), digging out a chunk in minecraft heck i'm the type of person to play [nationstates](https://www.nationstates.net/) purely for the training cards

 # interests